mjstraughan/CubingHistory/docs/Techniques/CxLLRecognition.md

 ![](img/CxLLRecognition/NMCLL2.png)

 In NMCLL 2, the orientation of the left and right side stickers is checked, just as in NMCLL 1.
-In the second step, four specific sticker locations are check relative to each orientation, just as in Waterman.
+In the second step, four specific sticker locations are checked relative to each orientation, just as in Waterman.
 When experimenting with NMCLL 1 recognition, Straughan found that the second step of locating the upper layer stickers was still difficult with non-matching blocks.
 This is because the upper layer stickers are different depending on the type of non-matching blocks.
 So it was decided to combine the left and right side sticker orientation first step of NMCLL 1 with the pre-determined location, pattern based second step of Waterman.
 This recognition method was developed in 2010 [7, 8].

 ![](img/CxLLRecognition/NMCLL2-1.png)
 ![](img/CxLLRecognition/NMCLL2-2.png)